Oriented Matroids and Combinatorial Neural Codes: Open questions

 \begin{conj*} A code $\scC$ is convex if and only if $\scC \leq \sf{L}^+\cM$ for $\cM$ a representable oriented matroid. \end{conj*}

 If this conjecture holds, then we can replace the problem of determining whether a code is convex with the problem of determining whether a code lies below a representable matroid.
-We only need to enumerate matroids above the code, and then check these matroids for representability.
+We only need to consider the set of minor-minimal matroids lying above the code, and check these matroids for representability.

-\begin{question} Given a code $\scC$, is there an algorithm to enumerate the set of oriented matroids $\cM$ which lie above $\scC$? \end{question}
+\begin{question} Given a code $\scC$, is the set of minor-minimal matroids above $\scC$ finite?
+If so, is there an efficient algorithm to enumerate them? \end{question}

 One way to find oriented matroids above a code $\scC$ is to travel step-by-step up the poset $\pcode$.
 While there is a straightforward algorithm to enumerate the $O(n)$ codes which are covered by a code $\scC\subseteq 2^{[n]}$ in $\mathbf{P}_{\mathbf{Code}}$ \cite{jeffs2019sunflowers}, we do not know of a straightforward way to characterize the codes which cover $\scC$.
 If we can characterize these codes as well, we may be able to find a way to ``climb up'' towards an oriented matroid.
 Alternatively, we can use the ``partial oriented matroid'' perspective described above to obtain a set of constraints that must be obeyed by any oriented matroid above this code.
 Then we can look for a matroid satisfying these constraints.